 Even within groups such as Hispanics, the COVID pandemic has been experienced differently.

-Most Children Receiving SNAP Get at Least One Other Social Safety Net Benefit
+Most Kids Receiving SNAP Get at Least One Other Safety Net Benefit

 Most children participating in SNAP receive benefits from multiple programs.
 Eligibility guidelines determine which programs cover children.

-What’s the Financial Condition of Households Getting Government Benefits?
+What's the Financial Condition of Homes Getting Government Benefits?